xusky69/WFRP-API/README.md

 The frontend will be server at localhost:3000

 Remember that anyone connected to your wifi network should be able to connect to the frontend at `<your_pc_local_ip>:3000`, so you can host your campaign locally.

-**Warning:** database data is stored at volume `django_project/db.sqlite3` & user media at volume `django_project/media`.
-If you delete any of these, you will lose your campaign data.

 ## Setting up docker environment
 ---